Apple AirPods Pro 3 vs Sony WF-1000XM5: which wireless earbuds should you buy?

 Read our Sony WF-1000XM5 review

-Apple AirPods Pro 3 vs AirPods Pro 2: what are the differences?
+Apple AirPods Pro 3 vs AirPods Pro 2: which Apple earbuds are better?

 You must confirm your public display name before commenting